 Earlier versions of the STI ignored the fact that auditory masking curves flatten out at higher sound levels, effectively reducing intelligibility.
 The resulting mismatch sometimes observed between the STI and subjective intelligibility at high sound levels no longer exists from the 3rd edition onwards.
 The price for this added accuracy is that measurements need to be calibrated in terms of the (A-weighted) sound pressure level.
 This was already common practice, but not specifically required before.
 If acoustic calibration is not feasible (e.g., when evaluation intelligibility of purely electronic devices that may be used at arbitrary speech levels), level dependent masking may be disabled.
-The resulting STI is then only accurate for comfortable listening levels.
+The resulting STI is then only valid for comfortable listening levels.

 The design and release of STIPA had the intended effect.
 Measuring devices by several manufactures reached the market, and the last users that had been holding on to their now-obsolete RASTI equipment made the transition.
 Although STIPA is just one of several standardized test signals in the 3rd edition, it turned out to be virtually the only one used in practice.
-Many users still using indirect (impulse-response based) measurements also decided to buy STIPA-capable devices.
+Many users still using indirect (impulse-response based) measurements also decided to obtain STIPA-capable devices.
 Some (local) regulations specifically requiring STIPA helped to speed up this process.
-In practice, situations for which the STIPA test signal is insufficient, and "full STI" measurements are required, are rare.
+In practice, situations for which the STIPA test signal is insufficient, and "full STI" measurements are required, are rare; this is the case mainly when strong discrete, single echoes occur.

-1.2.4.
-IEC 60268-16 4th edition (2011)
+2.2.4 IEC 60268-16 4th edition (2011)

 Even if the STI method itself had some room left for future improvement in its 3rd edition, it was mostly the text of the IEC standard itself that now became criticized.
-With more producers implementing STIPA, it became apparent that it was not easy to build a STIPAcapable device when using the standard as a single source of information.
+With more equipment manufacturers implementing STIPA, it became apparent that it was not easy to build a STIPA-capable device when using the standard as a single source of information.
 The standard was therefore completely overhauled and much information was added.